David Hale (baseball): Baltimore Orioles

-The Baltimore Orioles claimed Hale off of waivers on April 25.
+On April 25, 2016, Hale was claimed off waivers by the Baltimore Orioles.
 He was subsequently optioned to the Triple-A Norfolk Tides.
 He struggled at first with Norfolk, surrendering 12 earned runs in three straight starts and seeing his ERA rise to 5.71.
 However, on August 1, he pitched 6 2/3 shutout innings against the Durham Bulls.
 In 20 appearances with Norfolk, all starts, Hale posted a 4–7 record and a 5.84 ERA, with 56 strikeouts in 94 innings.
+He elected free agency following the season on November 7.

 Atlanta Braves (second stint)

-Hale signed a minor league contract with the Braves prior to the 2017 season but was released in March.
+Hale signed a minor league contract with the Atlanta Braves organization prior to the 2017 season but was released in March.

 Los Angeles Dodgers

-On April 18, he signed another minor league contract, this time with the Los Angeles Dodgers organization.
+On April 10, 2017, Hale signed a minor league contract with the Los Angeles Dodgers.
 Hale split his time between the Double-A Tulsa Drillers and the Triple-A Oklahoma City Dodgers.
 Pitching in 15 games, he posted a 5–4 record with a 4.74 ERA and struck out 60 batters in 81 2/3 innings of work.
 In three of Hale's starts with Oklahoma City, fellow Princeton graduate Jack Murphy caught for him.
+He elected free agency following the season on November 6.

 New York Yankees

 OI January 29, 2018, Hale signed a minor league contract with the New York Yankees, and was assigned to begin the season with the Triple-A Scranton/Wilkes-Barre RailRiders.
-After three starts for the RailRiders, in which he posted a 5.52 ERA in 14 2/3 innings of work, the Yankees selected Hale's contract and promoted him to the major leagues as a long reliever.
-He was designated for assignment within the week in order to clear room on the roster for A. J. Cole.
+After three starts for the RailRiders, in which he posted a 5.52 ERA in 14 2/3 innings of work, the Yankees selected Hale's contract and promoted him to the major leagues as a long reliever on April 22.
+He was designated for assignment on April 24 in order to clear room on the roster for A. J. Cole.

 Minnesota Twins

-On April 27, 2018, the Minnesota Twins claimed Hale off of waivers Hale made his Twins debut the same day, giving up four runs in a 15–9 loss to the Cincinnati Reds, and was designated for assignment the same day.
+On April 26, 2018, the Minnesota Twins claimed Hale off of waivers Hale made his Twins debut the next day, giving up four runs in a 15–9 loss to the Cincinnati Reds, and was designated for assignment the next day.
+He elected free agency on April 30.

 New York Yankees (second stint)

-Hale rejoined the Yankees on another minor-league deal on May 1, and was promoted to the majors the following day.
+On May 1, 2018, Hale signed a minor league contract with the New York Yankees. and was promoted to the majors the following day.
 However, he was designated for the Yankees a second time on May 15 and elected free agency.
-Hale again re-signed with the Yankees a few later and was promoted to the major league roster on July 1 after spending June with the Triple-A Scranton/Wilkes-Barre RailRiders.
-He was once again designated for assignment on July 7, and finally left the organization on July 10 when he elected free agency.
+Hale again re-signed with the Yankees the next day and was promoted to the major league roster on July 1 after spending June with the Triple-A Scranton/Wilkes-Barre RailRiders.
+He was once again designated for assignment on July 7, and again on July 10 when he elected free agency.